NoOPeEKS/decidim-deployment-guide/README.md

 - `COPY fullchain.pem /etc/ssl/certs/fullchain.pem`
 - `COPY privkey.pem /etc/ssl/certs/privkey.pem`

-## Creating a Docker Swarm cluster and deploying decidim stack
+## Creating a Docker Swarm cluster and deploying Decidim stack
 These commands will create a docker swarm cluster to orchestrate and manage the services needed to run decidim and its services.
 ```bash
 sudo docker swarm init